VfB

 Immel and skipper Guido Buchwald.

-efforts of star players Krassimir Balakov, Élber and Fredi Bobic
+efforts of star players Krassimir Balakov, Élber and Fredi Bobic.
+VfB went

-through a period of transition as it built the side around younger players such
+through a period of transition as it built the side around younger players.

-as Andreas Hinkel, Kevin Kurányi, Timo Hildebrand and Alexander Hleb making a
+Andreas Hinkel, Kevin Kurányi, Timo Hildebrand and Alexander Hleb made a

 progressed to the Champions League for 2003-04 before bowing out to Chelsea in

-form was also disappointing leading to the replacement of young coach Markus
+form was also disappointing, leading to the replacement of young trainer Markus

 marching orders before Bruno Labbadia was hired in January 2011.
 He helped the

 side stave off relegation.
-2011-12 was more successful with Martin Harnik
+2011-12 was more successful, as Martin Harnik

 the relegation play-off place from where they were relegated on away goals